litesoft/FeatureFlags/README.md

 * Do we need "Multivariate Flags" (non-binary, e.g. Logging about that has 3 options: Disabled, Regular, & Verbose)?
 * Who are the stakeholders besides developers?
 (Ops, Product, Business, Sales, etc)
 * Do we need scheduled flag change
+* With "expiration dates" on most of the flags, should we create "time bombs" which will fail a test if a feature flag is still around after its expiration date.
 * ...

 Custom Built/Augmentation Questions: